Anjali Leverton, MBACP - Anxiety, Expectations, Labels, Loss & Stereotyping

 Training, qualifications & experience

-I have been working as part of the Basildon and Thurrock University Hospital Counselling Service team since 2017, providing counselling support to staff, patients and family members impacted by life altering illnesses and/or the loss of loved one.
+I am a member of the Macmillan Counselling Team at Basildon and Thurrock University Hospital.
+I have worked there since 2017, providing counselling support to staff, patients and family members impacted by life altering illnesses and/or the loss of loved one.

 - MHFA England Mental Health First Aider